dcos/demos/1.8/sensoranalytics/README.md

 ### Minio

-To serve some static data we use Minio in this demo, just as you would use, say S3 in AWS.
+To serve some static data we use Minio in this demo, just as you would use, say, S3 in AWS.

 In order to use Minio you first need to have Marathon-LB installed: